 |HAYDEN V. WHITE ENDOWMENT IN HISTORICAL AND CULTURAL THEORY

 Supported by gifts from an international group of donors–from family, friends, colleagues and students of Hayden, The Hayden V. White Endowment in Historical and Cultural Theory will help support conferences, seminars, mentoring, and student support related to historical and cultural theory.

 |HAYDEN V. WHITE DISTINGUISHED ANNUAL LECTURE SERIES

 A generous gift from UC Santa Cruz History of Consciousness alumnus Andrew Baird established The Hayden V. White Distinguished Annual Lecture Series, an endowment that will support yearly lectures relevant to historical and cultural theory, and to ensure that Hayden’s legacy and intellectual spirit is honored and sustained.
-The lecture series is expected to begin in the 2021-22 academic year.

 April 19, 2021: Saidiya Hartman – The Afterlife of Slavery